DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 Specifies whether to automatically enter the [debug mode](#-d---debug-mode) when a test fails.

-If this option is enabled, TestCafe pauses the test at the moment it fails.
+If this option is enabled, TestCafe pauses the test when it fails.
 This allows you to view the tested page and determine the cause of the fail.

 When you are done, click the **Finish** button in the footer to end test execution.